hashicorp/terraform-provider-random/docs/resources/bytes.md

 page_title: "random_bytes Resource - terraform-provider-random"
 subcategory: ""
 description: |-
-  The resource random_bytes generates random bytes that are intended to be used as secret or keys.
+  The resource random_bytes generates random bytes that are intended to be used as a secret, or key.
+Use this in preference to random_id when the output is considered sensitive, and should not be displayed in the CLI.
 ---

 # random_bytes (Resource)

-The resource `random_bytes` generates random bytes that are intended to be used as secret or keys.
+The resource `random_bytes` generates random bytes that are intended to be used as a secret, or key.
+Use this in preference to `random_id` when the output is considered sensitive, and should not be displayed in the CLI.

 ## Example Usage